-Installing SAS LTO drives
+Installing SAS and Thunderbolt LTO tape drives

 YoYotta suggests using SAS drives and libraries, both the drives and interfaces are more affordable.